-Louisiana State University and Agricultural & Mechanical College requires at least 120 semester hours to complete a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-LSU does accept transfer credits.
+Louisiana State University and Agricultural & Mechanical College requires a minimum of 120 semester hours to complete a bachelor's degree.

+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+LSU accepts transfer credits.
 The school accepts AP credit.
 Additionally, LSU has a summer session, so students can earn credits during the summer.

 LSU offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||√|

 Reminder: LSU may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 LSU has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students are required to take a computer class to fufill the graduation requirements for LSU.

 Reminder: Check with LSU directly for more information on requirements.
 Individual departments or majors may have additional required courses.